 Couchbase Server creates and uses client certificates by default, for inter-node communication; but these are not visible to the user.
 Client certificates required for XDCR or SDK-client access must be explicitly created by the administrator; based on a customized, replacement cluster certificate.

 When authenticating a client that uses certificate-based authentication, Couchbase Server asks the client to present the client certificate.
-Couchbase Server determines whether to trust the client certificate: if this is ascertained to be part of a chain that leads to a root authority that is recognized by Couchbase Server, the client certificate may be trusted.
+Couchbase Server inspects the client certificate: if this is ascertained to be part of a chain that leads to a root authority that is recognized by Couchbase Server, the client may be trusted.
 The certificate’s time-validity and other details are checked.
 If the certificate has not expired and is valid in all other necessary respects, the username provided by the certificate is determined, and this is checked by Couchbase Server against registered users and their roles.
 If the user exists, and the associated roles are appropriate, access is granted; otherwise, access is denied.

 Note that the private key used to create the client certificate is itself used in the process whereby the client authenticates itself against the server: the client digitally signs a message, using its private key, and sends this message to the server; allowing the client’s public key then to be used by the server to verify that the message has indeed been sent by the client.
 An example of specifying the private key for this purpose, in the context of securing XDCR, is provided in Specify Root and Client Certificates, and Client Private Key.
 A further example, in the context of securing contact with an LDAP host, is provided in Configure LDAP.

 The username to be authorized by Couchbase Server can be specified by means of several elements included in the client certificate.
 Couchbase Server can be configured to search for appropriate elements within the client certificate; and then attempt to authenticate and authorize, using each element as the basis for a Couchbase-Server username.